MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-external-table-security-roles.md

 ---
-title: Manage external external table admins - Azure Data Explorer
+title: Manage external external table roles - Azure Data Explorer
 description: This article describes how to use management commands to view, add, and remove external table admins on the external table level in Azure Data Explorer. ms.topic: reference ms.date: 01/25/2023